-The new Resilience Peer Network will allow stakeholders to bring expertise from their unique subject area and, in concert with other experts, collaborate on solutions that amplify beneficial outcomes and truly build resilience through community health, economic development, food security, and risk assessment for example.
+The Resilience Peer Network will allow stakeholders to bring expertise from their unique subject area and, in concert with other experts, collaborate on solutions that amplify beneficial outcomes and truly build resilience through community health, economic development, food security, and risk assessment for example.
 Further, bringing people together in one common space that may not normally collaborate with each other can minimize silos between ongoing work and expand opportunities for synergies.
 Network members will gain opportunities to receive support from their peers working in this space, learn from other’s successes and challenges, have strategic conversations to align the work that needs to be done with what is already happening, and identify and build best practices that will be dispersed throughout the province.

 Meeting Recordings and Notes